Download/ulog/README.md

 Prints the logger name

 #### Format `perf`
 Prints the time difference between two invocations to the same logger, only if this difference is larger than 1ms.
-Produces output that looks like `+62ms`.
+Produces output that looks like `62ms`.
+If the time difference becomes large, switches to larger units.
+E.g. `12.4s`.

 #### Format `time`
 Prints the time the message was logged as `hh:mm`.

-#### Fallback format
+#### Format `wildcard`
-Any unrecognized tags are being interpreted by the fallback format.
+Any unrecognized tags are being interpreted by the wildcard format.
 This just returns the field on the log record whose name matches.
 For example suppose we'd write `level`.
 This is an unrecognized tag so the wildcard formatter is used, which just returns the `level` field from the log record.
 If no field